LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    predicate existence error).

 **compiling and loading source files**
-   Logtalk provides its own built-in predicates for compiling and loading source files.
-It also provides convenient top-level interpreter shorthands for these and other frequent operations.
+   Logtalk provides its own built-in predicates for :ref:`compiling and loading <compiling_predicates>` source files.
+It also provides convenient top-level interpreter :ref:`shorthands <predicates_logtalk_load_1>` for these and other frequent operations.
 In general, the traditional Prolog built-in predicates and top-level interpreter shorthands cannot be used to load Logtalk source files.